“Bok Cheet Gai” Slow Cooker Chinese White Cut Chicken

 This recipe as written is free of the top 8 allergens.

-- 2 inch section of ginger, peeled and sliced (for the slow cooker)
+- 2 inch piece of ginger peeled and sliced (for the slow cooker)

 - 2 teaspoons salt

-- 1 inch section of ginger, peeled, grated or smashed and finely minced (for the sauce)
+- 1 inch piece of ginger peeled, grated or smashed and finely minced (for the sauce)